I welcome any ideas for additions or ammendements to this list.

 phones by simply removing the SIM card from one mobile phone and inserting it into another mobile phone or broadband telephony device.

 - An unlocked iPhone can use any SIM from any carrier in the world.
-Note: the iPhone is based on GSM technology, therefore it is

 - Unofficially known as Wireless Fidelity, is a wireless technology brand owned by the Wi-Fi Alliance intended to improve the